List of Six Feet Under characters: Claire Fisher

 Claire Simone Fisher (March 13, 1983 – February 11, 2085), played by Lauren Ambrose, is the only daughter and third child of the Fisher family.
 Claire is known for being rebellious throughout her teenage years and often acts in a selfish and surly manner, yet displays genuine affection and care for her family at moments of crisis.
 Claire is the most creative member of the family, specializing in art and photography.
 Claire has several turbulent relationships during the five years of the series.
 Claire's high school boyfriend, Gabe, was a troubled and rebellious teen.
 Claire briefly questions her sexuality, experimenting with a fellow female college student, but this ends badly when Claire cannot commit.
 Claire also had brief relationship with Brenda's brother Billy, who has bipolar disorder.
 Claire dated a fellow college student Russell, who struggled with his sexuality and had an affair with their professor, Olivier.

 During Season 5, Claire works as a temp in a legal department where she meets and begins to date Ted, a Republican lawyer, despite having left-wing views.
 Ted becomes a source of comfort after Nate's death.
-In the series finale, Claire receives a job offer to work as a photographer's assistant in New York, but the job offer is later rescinded.
+In the series finale, Claire receives a job offer to work as a photographer's assistant in New York, but the job offer is later rescinded when the company is taken over by a corporation.
 Claire's mental manifestation of Nate encourages her to move to New York anyway, assuring her she will find something.
 Claire decides to do so, leaving her family and Ted behind, driving to NYC in her new Toyota Prius, replacing the family's vintage Cadillac hearse, which Claire wrecked.
 On her journey, she listens to a CD which Ted gave her, a compilation of 'un-hip' songs he listens to.
 In 2025, then in her 40s, Claire returns to L.A. shortly before her mother's death.
 Claire reunites with Ted at her mother's funeral and later marries him.
 According to her obituary, Claire became an award-winning photographer and taught photography as a faculty member at New York University's Tisch School of the Arts in 2018, earning tenure in 2028.
 Claire eventually dies of natural causes in 2085 at the age of 101, as she lies in her bed surrounded by pictures of her family – eight decades after the finale and the last to die from those introduced in the opening episode.